 The Loddon-Mallee Rural Generalist Year 1 program provides the opportunity to undertake General Practice placements in Echuca as an intern and expand these placements out to the Rural Generalist Year 2 Program.
 The region also has great opportunities to undertake Rural Generalist Advanced Training (RGA) in

 - Palliative Care

-Applications for Rural Generalist Year 1 positions for the 2022 training year are now open in the current intern Allocation and Placement Service (previously known as Intern Match).
+Applications for Rural Generalist Year 1 positions for the 2023 training year will be open on 9 May 2022 in the current intern Allocation and Placement Service (previously known as Intern Match).

 Find out what it’s like to become the next generation of Rural Generalists, as well as train these up and coming doctors on the podcast Victorian Rural Generalist Supervisors of the Loddon Mallee Region: https://anchor.fm/vrgpgm

 Internship at ERH